aoxrud-ww/web-accessibility-tips/README.md

 This approach presents a few problems:
 - A non-interactive element gets the focused outline (which can be disabled via css `outline: 0`)
 - It may be read out loud which may not be a desired behavior

-A way to move the focus but not force the screen reader to read it outloud is to create a empty component that can receive focus.
+A way to move the focus, but not force the screen reader to read it outloud is to create a empty component that can receive focus.
 Then we can focus to that element and the blur out of it.
 That will effectively reset the focus to below the empty component.
 ```html
 <a class='visually-hidden' tabindex="-1" id='resetFocus'></a>